rahulanddesign/reflectos/README.md

 Neurons communicate using electrical impulses, but:

-They rely on Na+, K+, Cl-, Ca2+, the same ions found in flame salts.
+They rely on Na⁺, K⁺, Cl⁻, Ca²⁺, the same ions found in flame salts.

 These ions move across membranes in controlled bursts—just like energy transitions in a flame.

 Oxygen fuels ATP production, the brain's energy currency.

-Nitrogen is fundamental to neurotransmitters like dopamine, serotonin, glutamate.
+Nitrogen is fundamental to neurotransmitters like dopamine, serotonin, and glutamate.

 Flame Test